 Our water pipes froze and it was miserable overall… so you can never really know!

-Does Romania Have Snow During the Winter?
+Does Romania Get Snow in the Winter?

 When I was a kid – many years ago – there was always heavy snow during the winter and we built huge snow forts and had a lot of fun with it as it lasted the entire winter.